isVy08/my-nlp/README.md

 ## A Public repo for Private use!
-I wrote myself reusable pipelines to build NLP models.
+I wrote myself reusable codes for building NLP models.

+## `data`
+* 1,117 IELTS essays with scores

 ## `cbow`
 Continuous Bag-of-Words from scratch with Numpy + math notes.